kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * This baseline annotation remains immutable during dynamic resize events.

 * The Cluster Autoscaler will be updated to read this annotation (if present) to construct reliable templates for new node provisioning, ignoring the dynamically shifting Node.Status.Capacity fields for template generation.
+(The corresponding CA changes are tracked separately and are out of scope for this KEP.)

 ### Step 1: Baseline Assumptions and Pre-requisite Validation